huuthang120208/huuthang1231/README.md

                                 if (plr.Character.HumanoidRootPart.Position-v.HumanoidRootPart.Position).Magnitude < 50 then
                                     DetectFastAttack()
                                 end
-                                equiptool(NameWeapon(OrionLib.Flags["Select Weapon"].Value))
+                                equiptool(NameWeapon(RayfieldLibrary.Flags["Select Weapon"].Value))
-                            until not v or not v.Parent or v.Humanoid.Health == 0   or not OrionLib.Flags["Auto Dough King"].Value
+                            until not v or not v.Parent or v.Humanoid.Health == 0   or not RayfieldLibrary.Flags["Auto Dough King"].Value
                         end
                     else
-                        if OrionLib.Flags["Hop Cup"].Value then
+                        if RayfieldLibrary.Flags["Hop Cup"].Value then
                             HopServer()
                         end
                     end